belgianmobileid/doc/_OIDC/identification.md

 <aside class="notice">This method requires that each party exposes its public keys in the form of a JWK Set document on a publicly accessible URI, and keep its private keys for itself.
 </aside>

-You can retrieve the itsme® JWK Set from the URI mentioned as <code>jwks_uri</code> in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>.
+You can retrieve the itsme JWK Set from the URI mentioned as <code>jwks_uri</code> in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme Discovery document</a>.

 <aside class="notice">Refer to <a href="https://belgianmobileid.github.io/doc/JOSE/" target="blank">this page</a> for more on signing and encrypting tokens.
 </aside>

-<aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme-id.com</a> and itsme® will make sure to complete the configuration for you in no time!
+<aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme-id.com</a> and itsme will make sure to complete the configuration for you in no time!
 </aside>

-<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme Discovery document</a> for more information.
 </aside>

 ### Secret key method

 Secret key cryptography method uses the same secret key to encrypt and decrypt sensitive information.
 This approach is the inverse of public- and private-key encryption.

 This method requires the exchange of a static secret to be held by both the sender and the data receiver.
-The secret value will be provided by itsme® when registering your project.
+The secret value will be provided by itsme when registering your project.

-<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/identification/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/identification/#itsme-discovery-document" target="blank">itsme Discovery document</a> for more information.
 </aside>

 <aside class="notice">If you choose to go with the secret key method, you will be able to specify if the ID Token JWT needs to be signed with the an asymmetric algorithm (e.g. <code>RS256</code>) or with a symmetric algorithm (e.g. : <code>HS256</code>).
 When using the <code>RS256</code> algorithm, our public keys will be needed to verify the signature.
-This information can be found in our <a href="https://belgianmobileid.github.io/doc/identification/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, using the key <code>jwks_uri</code>.
+This information can be found in our <a href="https://belgianmobileid.github.io/doc/identification/#itsme-discovery-document" target="blank">itsme Discovery document</a>, using the key <code>jwks_uri</code>.
 </aside>

 ### Key rotation procedure
 ### for public-private key pair and JWKSet URI

-itsme® backend has cache mechanism in place, which is sporadic (from 30min to 24h).
+itsme backend has cache mechanism in place, which is sporadic (from 30min to 24h).
 During this time, we will keep on using old keys.
 <aside class="notice">use "Cache-Control: max-age=" HTTP header (min 30min) to lower waiting time.</aside>

 #### Rotating signing key: